ooni/spec/backends/bk-005-ooni-run-v2.md

 In the following sections we will specify how these operations should be done.

-TODO(discuss): Do we want to support a delete operation?
-I would say we probably do not, since a user should always have access to the OONI Run link which they have configured on their device, if we do support deleting them, they might be surprised to see it disappear from their device in the future.
+By design, we don't specify a delete operation.
+This is because we want to ensure there is a permanent record of all OONI Run links that ever existed.

+We might however add support for rendering certain OONI Run links ineffective from the perspective of the application (i.e. making them not trigger any test runs).

 ## 4.1 CREATE a new OONI Run link